codello/terraform-hcloud-kubernetes/README.md

 ## How to use this module?
 Have a look in the `examples` folder for some applications of this module.
 There are multiple examples available:
-- `simple-cluster`: Creates a simple single-master cluster.
+- `basic-cluster`: Creates a simple single-master cluster.
 This shows the minimal configuration.
 - `cloudflare-ha-cluster`: A cluster with a highly available control plane.

 ## Module Structure